Skip to main content

 3. Obstructive.= post hepatic.

-Physiological Jaundice appears 48-72 hours after birth.
-In infants, red blood cell count is 7-8 million per cubic millimeter of blood.
-After birth, rapid destruction of red blood cells occurs in infants, increasing bilirubin production.
-The enzymes concerned with bilirubin metabolism are not well-developed in neonates.
+Jaundice appears 48-72 hours after birth.
+Infants' red blood cell count is 7-8 million per cubic millimeter of blood.
+After birth, rapid destruction of red blood cells occurs, increasing bilirubin production.
+The enzymes concerned with bilirubin metabolism need to be well-developed in neonates.

-Pathological jaundice in infants from birth is due to some serious disorder and needs immediate treatment.
+jaundice in infants from birth is due to some severe disorder and needs immediate treatment.
 Usually, it is due to 'hemolytic diseases of newborns'.

 Incidence: